PatrickDabkowski/Face_Recognition_System/README.md

 # Face_Recognition_System
-Employment of Variational Autoencoders into FaceID system
+Employment of Autoencoder or Variational Autoencoder into FaceID system based on the https://microsoft.github.io/DigiFace1M/ synthetic dataset.